comixed/comixed/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## NOTICE ABOUT FILING BUGS
+1. Please **DO NOT** open a bug to ask a question.
+You'll be directed to the user mailing list and the issue will be closed unanswered.
-1. If the issue was found in a **pre-release** of ComiXed and not a release, please **do not file a bug**.
+2. If the issue was found in a **pre-release** of ComiXed and not a release, please **do not file a bug**.
 Instead, send an email to the mailing list.
-1. Please fill in **all sections below** with as much detail as is needed to reproduce the bug.
+3. Please fill in **all sections below** with as much detail as is needed to reproduce the bug.
 Any bug reports missing reproduction details will be closed.

 **Describe The Bug**
 A clear and concise description of what the bug is.
 Please include as much detail as possible.